Sustainable Food Concentration

 Fill out the Declaration Form when you first meet with your concentration adviser.
 This will allow the concentration to show up in Banner and makes your participation official with the college.

-In early spring of your senior year, you are required to submit a completed Concentration Checklist, signed by your adviser, indicating that you have completed all concentration requirements.
+Early in the final semester of senior year you are required to submit a completed Concentration Checklist, signed by your adviser, indicating that you have completed all concentration requirements.
 You will not receive credit for the concentration without submitting this form to Joanne Benkley.

 Prior to your practical experience, complete and discuss the Practical Experience Approval Form with your concentration adviser before submitting it to Joanne Benkley.